 Lotion: Like oil, lotion is ultra hydrating.
 Sensitive and mature skin types will get a great finish.

 Dry skin is possibly the most difficult to skin to nail a fake tan regimen for.
 Here are the best options to try out for your parched skin.

-Instant tan: Tans don’t come more foolproof than Rimmel Sunshimmer Water Resistant Wash Off Instant Tan, £6.99.
+Instant tan: Tans don’t come more foolproof than Rimmel Sunshimmer Water Resistant Wash Off Instant Tan – buy it here for just £6.99.
 The colour washes off so if you decide you don’t like it, just get in the shower and rinse with soap and water.
 It’s so easy to blend and the results are instant!

-Nip+Fab Fake Tan Mousse Express, £23.95, works in as little as an hour so if you’re in a hurry, rinse off the guide colour after 60 minutes.
+Nip+Fab Fake Tan Mousse Express – buy it here for £23.95 – works in as little as an hour so if you’re in a hurry, rinse off the guide colour after 60 minutes.
 The longer you leave it on, the deeper the tan.
 What makes it foolproof is the addition of glycolic acid to gently exfoliate dry patches for an even finish.

 Gradual tan: There’s been a new wave of clear tanners that forego guide colour to minimise staining on clothes and bedding.
 St Moriz No Mess Gradual Tanning Mousse, £6.99, is a colourless foam that leaves a beautiful glow after a few hours.

 Water tan: St Tropez Purity Bronzing Water Gel, £33, is infused with hydrating ingredients to give skin a 72-hour moisture burst.
 These thirst-quenchers help minimise streaks and encourage an even golden glow.